As part of the product manager interview process, you’ll find that you’ll be interviewing with engineering managers quite regularly.

 I’ll talk about how I set up a quick 5-minute meeting every other day to check in on how the new engineer was doing, and a deeper weekly 90-minute onboarding session to discuss the industry, the customer, the company, and the organizational structure of our teams.

 I’ll discuss how I worked side-by-side with the new engineer during her first month on the team as she tackled her first set of tickets.
-For each ticket that the engineer worked on, I talked the engineer through the ticket’s requirements, provided the engineer a demo of how that functionality currently works, and shared context on why we want to enhance the functionality.
+For each ticket that the engineer worked on, I talked the engineer through the ticket’s requirements, provided the engineer a demo of how that functionality currently works and shared context on why we want to enhance the functionality.

-Afterwards, I’ll pause and ask the engineering manager about her prior experiences in working with product managers in onboarding new engineers.
+Afterward, I’ll pause and ask the engineering manager about her prior experiences in working with product managers in onboarding new engineers.

 After all, engineering managers have typically worked with a variety of product managers, so getting their read on the kind of product managers they prefer can be really valuable.

 I’ll ask for an example of when she found a product manager’s “new engineer onboarding process” to be particularly successful, and an example of when she found a product manager’s “new engineer onboarding process” to be particularly painful.
-I’ll ask why she enjoyed particular processes and why she disliked other ones, so that I can be the most effective business partner for the engineering manager.
+I’ll ask why she enjoyed particular processes and why she disliked other ones so that I can be the most effective business partner for the engineering manager.

 At the end of the day, interviewing with engineering managers isn’t something that you should find painful.
 It should be an honest, genuine conversation between two people who are looking forward to working together in the most effective way possible.